 Custom Battery Pack FAQs

 There’s no such thing as a “perfect battery.”
 The best way to find an ideal battery for a given application is to find one that offers the right combination of duration, cost, and performance.
-There are a number of important questions to ask when trying to find the right battery for your needs.
+There are several important questions to ask when trying to find the right battery for your needs.

 - Primary batteries are “one time use” batteries.
 Once the chemical reaction between the cell’s electrode materials has ended, the cell loses its ability to produce energy.
 It must be removed and replaced with a fresh cell/battery.